John Kreese: Season 1

+Season 2

-When Johnny's reestablished Cobra Kai wins the 2018 All-Valley Karate Championship with Miguel Diaz's victory over Daniel's student and Johnny's estranged son Robby Keene, Kreese returns to the dojo.
-He ostensibly asks Johnny for forgiveness for attacking him after the 1984 tournament, in which Johnny placed second.
-He states that after Barnes's loss to Daniel in 1985, he re-enlisted in the Army to train Special Forces soldiers and run strikes during the Gulf War and the War in Afghanistan, though he now feels lost as the world has changed around him.
+Kreese asks Johnny for forgiveness for attacking him after the 1984 tournament, in which Johnny placed second.
+He claims that after Barnes's loss to Daniel in 1985, he re-enlisted in the Army to train Special Forces soldiers and run strikes during the Gulf War and the War in Afghanistan, though he now feels lost as the world has changed around him.
 Though Johnny rebuffs him for this apology, Kreese maintains that he never tried to kill Johnny and has repaired his second-place trophy to make amends which cools down the animosity between them; Johnny allows Kreese to attend Cobra Kai classes.
-Johnny and Kreese encounter Daniel, who realizes that Kreese has faked his death once again.

 As Kreese regales the Cobra Kai students with stories of his military past, Miguel notices inconsistencies in his tales, and voices his concerns to Johnny.
 Johnny follows Kreese to a homeless shelter, where he admits that he flunked a psychological test when he attempted to re-enlist in the Army, and that his stories about wars after his Vietnam experience were lies.
 Taking pity on Kreese, Johnny decides to put his full trust in him, believing that he wants to change for the better.
-However, Kreese abuses his influence, even going so far as to encourage some of them, particularly a vengeful Hawk, to vandalize the Miyagi-Do dojo in retaliation for losing a fight to them.
+However, Kreese abuses his influence, even going so far as to encourage a vengeful Hawk to vandalize the Miyagi-Do dojo in retaliation for losing a fight to them.
 This costs Cobra Kai some of its students after Daniel confronts Johnny about the matter in the middle of a class.
-After seeing the abusive tactics used by his students during a training exercise at Coyote Creek, particularly when Miguel delivers an aggressive beatdown on Hawk over Hawk's vandalism of Miyagi-Do, Johnny discovers that Kreese has been teaching the old ways of Cobra Kai behind his back and expels him from the dojo.
+After seeing the abusive tactics used by his students during a training exercise at Coyote Creek when Miguel delivers an aggressive beating on Hawk over his vandalism of Miyagi-Do, Johnny expels Kreese from the dojo.

-Kreese has convinced strip-mall landlord Armand Zakarian to sign the dojo over to him while Johnny was visiting his dying friend Tommy and keeps in touch with the students loyal to him behind Johnny's back.
-After Miguel is severely injured and accidentally crippled during his fight with Johnny's son Robby Keene at the end of the school brawl, most of the Cobra Kai students lose faith in Johnny while Kreese makes his move and takes complete ownership of the dojo.
-Now as its sole sensei, Kreese schemes to return Cobra Kai to the merciless organization it once was, using the remnants of Johnny's most disaffected students as his core.
+Unbeknownst to Johnny, Kreese had convinced strip-mall landlord Armand Zarkarian to sign the dojo over to him while Johnny was visiting his dying friend Tommy, and he keeps in touch with the students who are loyal to him behind Johnny's back.
+After Miguel is severely injured during his fight with Robby when the former shows mercy to the latter at the end of the school brawl, most of the disillusioned Cobra Kai students lose faith in Johnny as seen when Hawk openly blames Johnny for Miguel's injuries accidentally caused by Robby while Kreese makes his move and takes complete ownership of the dojo.
+Now as its sole sensei, Kreese schemes to return Cobra Kai to the merciless organization it once was, using the remnants of Johnny's most disaffected and disillusioned students as his core.